 My style of counseling is then very interpersonal and I draw from many disciplines of counseling.
 As a writer, I also love to read and discover new ways to help others find clarity and resolve their dilemmas.
 My life experience has taught me that meditation and mindfulness are the keys to our well-being, overcoming much emotional difficulty.
 My hope for my clients is to help them find peace and learn to manage gracefully.

-I am a licensed professional counselor and share space with Feleshia Porter, Rachel Berger, Lynn Winstead, and Andrea Cozby.
-Our office space is named Life Gets Better Together Counseling (LGBT Counseling for short)!
+I am a licensed professional counselor and share space with Feleshia Porter.
+Rachel Berger is Feleshia’s Intern.
+Our office space is named Life Gets Better Together Counseling (LGBT Counseling for short)! 🙂

 I consider myself a general practitioner and hence generally work with anyone that comes knocking on my door for assistance.
 That said, my specialty is working with the LGBT community and especially those going through gender transitions.
 I am transgender myself, so it is a natural specialty for me.
 Gender and sexuality issues are my mainstay, as are alternative ways of living.
 I am honored to work with gay, lesbian and poly families.

 I also have a background in working with youth and families.
 I have counseled and provided case management to over a thousand families.
 I have played various roles in part of two youth organizations since 2006, Youth First Texas and North Texas Youth Connection.
 I was also an engineering teacher for several years and enjoy opening hearts and broadening young minds.

 For those wondering, I am no longer practicing massage therapy and have let my LMT license lapse.
 My energy has been moving solely to counseling for several years so it was time to let it go with some sadness.
 Still, I find that touch is another way to help people de-stress and heal and feel good about their bodies.